bodhicougar/blackboxmd-minimal-2/src/pages/emarketing-internet-presence.md

 ---
 ## What is eMarketing?

-E-Marketing (Electronic Marketing) are also known as Internet Marketing, Web Marketing, Digital Marketing, or Online Marketing, we use the term eMarketing.
+E-Marketing (Electronic Marketing) are also known as Internet Marketing, Web Marketing, Digital Marketing, or Online Marketing, *we use the term eMarketing*.
 E-marketing is the process of marketing a product or service using the Internet.
-Emarkerting not only includes marketing on the Internet, but also includes marketing done via e-mail and Social Media channels.
+E-Marketing not only includes marketing on the Internet, but also includes marketing done via e-mail and Social Media channels.
 It uses a range of technologies to help connect businesses to their customers.

 ### How we do it